Advanced Wound Care Delivery - Total Managed Service

 "Oxfordshire Clinical Commissioning Group has enjoyed utilising the SBS Framework for the provision of wound care products across over 190 sites including all District Nurse, Practice Nurse and Nursing Homes.
 The main benefit to the framework was the simplicity in signing up, removing the time and cost associated in running a procurement exercise and the option to freely use any one of the three providers in the knowledge that the main pricing structure is standardised.
 We have benefited from the advice and expertise provided by Carolyn Lawton and her team throughout our time using the framework and we look forward to continuing to work with Carolyn."

 Ross Burton, Medicines Optimisation Pharmacist, Oxfordshire Clinical Commissioning Group.

 "We have worked collaboratively with SBS with this project and their support has been invaluable.
 Sue Mason heads up the wound care side of things at SBS is a great resource to tap into, she has been integral in assisting with the implementation and review of the scheme.
 Sue is a TVN by background so she understands it from both sides and in her previous TVN role she implemented a successful non-prescription service in her area."

-Julie Mullings, Community Matron Tissue Viability & Infection Prevention, Manchester University NHS Foundation Trust.
+Julie Mullings, Community Matron Tissue Viability & Infection Prevention, Manchester University NHS Foundation Trust, Paul Hartmann customer.